adriannaziental/my-projects/README.md

 ## General Information
-The branch contains various projects written to practise Bash scripts.
+The branch contains various projects written to practise Bash.
 The aim of this repository is also to show how my skills improve in time.

 ## Technologies Used